-Bottle raising goats is more time consuming than letting the kids nurse, because especially at first, they need to be fed small amounts several times a day.
-Some breeders feel that bottle raising also results in kids that are better socialized and friendlier than dam raised kids.
-Finally, there are breeders that believe allowing the dam to raise kids ruins her udder for show purposes.
+Kids are also bottle-raised because some breeders feel that bottle raising results in goats that are better socialized and friendlier than dam raised goats.
+Finally, there are breeders that believe allowing the dam to nurse the kids ruins her udder for show purposes.

-Dam raised kids are those that are allowed to stay with their dams and nurse whenever they (or their dam) decides it’s appropriate.
-They are typically weaned when they are eight to ten weeks old.
+Dam raised kids are those that are allowed to stay with their dam and nurse whenever they (or their dam) decide it’s appropriate.

 Allowing the dam to raise her kids is less time consuming for the goat owner.
 But, it also means that the owner doesn’t get immediate access to the milk for their own use.

-If there is any chance that a goat could contract one of the five deadly goat diseases (see Five Deadly Goat Diseases To Avoid) from its dam, then obviously it should be separated immediately at birth and bottle raised.
+If there is any chance that a goat could contract one of the five deadly goat diseases from its dam, then obviously it should be separated immediately at birth and bottle raised.

 But if the goat herd has been regularly tested and shown to be free of any disease, then bottle raising or dam raising is a personal choice.
 We test annually and have not had a goat test positive for disease, so we dam raise the kids.

-We own both bottle raised and dam raised Nigerian Dwarf goats, and don’t notice any difference in how well socialized the kids are.
-Those that have been bottle raised seem a bit more demanding (all they want is that bottle) and less respectful.
+We own both bottle-raised and dam raised Nigerian Dwarf goats and don’t notice any difference in how well socialized they are.
+Those that have been bottle-raised seem a bit more demanding (they want that bottle) and less respectful of humans.